oracle/learning-library/developer-library/soamp-migration/network-setup/network-setup.md

-# Network setup for you OCI
+# Network setup

 ## Introduction:

-This lab with guide you through how to setup Compartments and Virtual CLoud Network (VCN) with relevant policies (optional) for cloud environment (tenancy)
+This lab with guide you through how to setup Compartments and Virtual Cloud Network (VCN) with the required policies for cloud environment (tenancy)
 Estimated Lab Time: 20 min

 ### Objectives